The Graduated Approach (Assess, Plan, Do, Review)

 - Enhanced - The support needs of a child or young person are significant and need a coordinated approach.
 This will involve school staff and supporting professionals.
 This can include an Education, Health and Care Plan.
 It may also include special provision or a special school placement.

 The Local Authority follows national legislation and guidance when deciding how to carry out its duties.
 You can find out more by reading the East Sussex County Council Section 19 of the Education Act 1996 (as amended) policy:

 - Download East Sussex County Council Section 19 of the Education Act (November 2023) as a Word document.

 Additional Help and Support

-Amaze SENDIASS (Special Educational Needs and Disabilities Information Advice and Support Service) are a local charity who offer free, independent, and impartial advice for all matters relating to SEND.
-Contact Amaze SENDIASS:
+Amaze SENDIASS (Special Educational Needs and Disabilities Information Advice and Support Service) are a local charity.
+They offer free, independent, and impartial advice for all matters relating to SEND.
+Contact Amaze SENDIASS by:

 East Sussex Local Offer directory of services

 You can visit our SEND-specific online directory, hosted on East Sussex 1Space.
 The directory lists many different services both throughout the county and online.
 Services cover many topics, including:

 - Advice, Guidance and Support Groups